expo/expo/docs/pages/guides/monorepos.md

 > If you have an existing app, you can copy all those files inside a subfolder.

-After copying or creating the first app, run `yarn install` to ensure our workspace is working.
+After copying or creating the first app, run `yarn install` to check for common warnings.

 #### Modify the Metro config